kkauder/eic.github.io/_about/howto.md

 with four hash characters like in **"#### My section header"**.
 Take a look at the header (Formatting) of this section to get an idea of how it's rendered.

-#### Development
+#### Development and Deployment

 To productively participate in the development of this site one needs to learn the
-<a href="http://jekyllrb.com/">Jekyll</a> framework and perform its installation on
+{% include navigation/findlink.md name='Jekyll' %} framework and perform its installation on
 a development machine.
 This way any modification can be validated immediately since the locally running development server provided by Jekyll will render the site on the local host.
-Basic knolwede of the <a href="https://shopify.github.io/liquid/" target="_blank">
+Basic knolwede of the {% include navigation/findlink.md name='Liquid' %}
-Liquid</a> template language and in particular the "filters" that are part of it is extremely helpful.
+template language and in particular the "filters" that are part of it is extremely helpful.

-#### Checking the Results of Your Contribution

-It is often desirable to assess the result of changes before publishing them.
-There is no services at GitHub to do that: you can only render the markdown contents, without all the CSS and other things.
-To achieve this, you need to install Jekyll on your local machine.
+Once modified contents are committed to the repository and you perform *git push*, the
+{% include navigation/findlink.md name='github_pages' tag='GitHub pages system' %} will build the
+site and make it publicly available.
+Errors may result either in failed deployment or a broken instance of the site.
+For that reason it is desirable to assess the result of changes before publishing them.
+To achieve this, you need to install
+Jekyll on your local machine.
 Detailed instructions can be found on Jekyll [web site](https://jekyllrb.com/docs/installation/) but the short story is: